Porphyria: Porphyrin studies

 mercury- or arsenic poisoning-induced porphyria, other changes in porphyrin profiles appear, most notably elevations of uroporphyrins I & III, coproporphyrins I & III, and pre-coproporphyrin.

-Repeat testing during an attack and subsequent attacks may be necessary in order to detect a porphyria, as levels may be normal or near-normal between attacks.
-The urine screening test has been known to fail in the initial stages of a severe, life-threatening attack of acute intermittent porphyria.

-Up to 90% of the genetic carriers of the more common, dominantly inherited acute hepatic porphyrias (acute intermittent porphyria, hereditary coproporphyria, variegate porphyria) have been noted in DNA tests to be latent for classic symptoms and may require DNA or enzyme testing.
-The exception to this may be latent post-puberty genetic carriers of hereditary coproporphyria.

 As most porphyrias are rare conditions, general hospital labs typically do not have the expertise, technology, or staff time to perform porphyria testing.
 In general, testing involves sending samples of blood, stool, and urine to a reference laboratory.
 All samples to detect porphyrins must be handled properly.
 Samples should be taken during an acute attack; otherwise a false negative result may occur.
 Samples must be protected from light and either refrigerated or preserved.

 If all the porphyrin studies are negative, one must consider pseudoporphyria.
 A careful medication review often will find the cause of pseudoporphyria.

 Additional tests

 Further diagnostic tests of affected organs may be required, such as nerve conduction studies for neuropathy or an ultrasound of the liver.
 Basic biochemical tests may assist in identifying liver disease, hepatocellular carcinoma, and other organ problems.